ml4health/ml4health.github.io/README.md

 1. Copied the `2020_content` to `2021_content`.
 2. Edit homepage in `2021_content/pages/00_index.md`.
 Change the date, announcements, and sponsor, as appropriate.
 3. Update information in `2021/index.html`.
 Remove tabs for which information is currently unavailable e.g., speakers, schedule, etc. (You can add later).
+4. Update Line 6 and 7 in `Makefile` to reflect year 2021 content.
+Change link in `./index.html`.
+Switch years in `pelicanconf.py`

 # Usage for 2020